JasonBee/wtbugreportgenerator/README.md

 # War Thunder Bug Report Generator (macOS)

-Because *why* manually collect the files needed to file a bug report?
+This script will collect the files needed to file a bug report.

 Have you ever posted a bug report only to find it was deleted or locked because you missed a file or two?
-We all have lives, but the game devs need specific info in order to find a software defect root cause.

 This script automates the data collection for you, leaving you with a zip file containing the needed information.
 Never again will you post a bug report only to find it deleted a few days later because you failed to properly include the latest .clog files.